 As you create your baby registry, it’s tempting to add every cute little product you see…and feel overwhelmed by all the options.
 But does your baby really need all that stuff?
 Staying focused on must-haves that boost safety, health, and sleep will help you make the perfect list!

 Safety Baby Registry Must-Haves

 Luckily, these have never been safer!
 All car seats must pass strict safety standards.
-So, picking a fave comes down to weight, style and compatibility with your car (read your owner’s manual).
+So, picking a favorite comes down to weight, style and compatibility with your car (read your owner’s manual).